In 2025, we made meaningful strides toward our mission to develop effective treatments for everyone with ALS.

 AMP ALS

-• As a Design Phase and Execution Phase partner, ALS TDI contributes ARC data, scientific expertise, and real-world insights to this NIH-led effort.
+As a Design Phase and Execution Phase partner, ALS TDI contributes ARC data, scientific expertise, and real-world insights to this NIH-led effort to improve ALS diagnosis, understanding, and treatment.

 Longitude Prize on ALS

-• ALS TDI is contributing more than a decade of ARC Study data to support AI-driven ALS drug discovery.
+As a Longitude Prize on ALS data-sharing partner, ALS TDI is contributing more than a decade of ARC Study data to help global researchers use artificial intelligence to accelerate ALS drug discovery.

 Collaboration breaks down silos, strengthens the field, and accelerates progress toward treatments and cures.